SeedSigner/seedsigner/docs/smartcard_support_installation.md

 **Activating IFD-NFC**

-You will notice that there is a menu option to `ifdnfc-activate` under the tools->SeedKeeper menu.
+You will notice that there is a menu option to `Start PN532(PN532)` under the tools->SeedKeeper menu.
 Basically IFDNFC only needs to be run once on each boot, after which you need to restart the SeedSigner app.
 (But not the device)

 Applet management operations (Installing, uninstalling, etc) often terminate the `idfnfc` process after completing, so if you can no longer do SeedKeeper operations like change PIN, load or save secrets, immediatly after flashing the applet, then this is likely why.
 (Just re-run the `ifdnfc-activate` process I mention above, restart the app and it should work fine)